 A number of predefined symbolic constants exist in MAD-X and can be used in expressions.
-The values of physical constants are regularly updated to reflect the values published by the Particle Data Group [7].
+The values of physical constants are regularly updated to reflect the values published by the Particle Data Group [8].

-Note that the NMASS constant in MAD-X is the unified atomic mass unit and not the neutron mass.
+The NMASS constant in MAD-X is now really the neutron mass and the atomic mass unit is UMASS.